ChristianBrowning213/Canny-Edge-Detection-Custom-Implementation-/README.md

 Canny Edge Detection (Custom Implementation)

-Overview

-This project implements a custom version of the Canny Edge Detection algorithm from scratch, focusing on optimization techniques such as gradient assignment and non-maximum suppression.
-The goal is to explore the core mechanics of edge detection while comparing the results to OpenCV’s built-in Canny edge detector.
+📖 Overview of the Problem & Solution

-The Canny Edge Detection algorithm is widely used in computer vision applications for detecting edges in an image by emphasizing regions with high-intensity changes.
-Instead of using OpenCV’s implementation, this project re-implements the algorithm step by step to gain a deeper understanding of its functionality and optimization possibilities.
+Edge detection is a crucial step in computer vision applications such as image segmentation, object detection, and feature extraction.
+The Canny Edge Detector is a widely used method for detecting edges based on gradient magnitude and non-maximum suppression.
+This project re-implements the Canny Edge Detection algorithm from scratch to understand its intricacies and explore optimizations.

+The solution involves computing gradients using the Sobel operator, applying non-maximum suppression to retain sharp edges, and using double thresholding with hysteresis to refine edge connectivity.
+The results are compared against OpenCV’s built-in Canny function to evaluate performance and accuracy.

+🏗️ Tech Stack

+This project is implemented using:

+Python – Primary programming language.

+NumPy – Efficient numerical computations.

+OpenCV – Image processing and comparison with built-in Canny function.

+Matplotlib – Visualization of results.

 Why Implement a Custom Canny Edge Detector?